Garage door security is home security. Since this pragmatic outbuilding plays such a humble role, it's easy to forget that.

 But even a top-of-the-line deadbolt can be breached if the surrounding door and jamb are weak, so install a metal reinforcement around the lock for additional support.
 Use long screws in the reinforcement, strike plate and hinges, because hardware fastened with short screws is easy to smash apart.

 Did you know that older models of automatic garage door openers could easily be hacked by "code grabber" devices?
 Savvy criminals have a variety of tricks for entering garages operated by old equipment.

 Even the newer transponders have limitations.
 They may be hack-proof, but what if the remote is lost or stolen?
 And what about that familiar fear of forgetting to close the door?

 Eradicate those concerns by upgrading to modern technology.
-For example, the Vivint Garage Door Controller lets you control the garage door via your smartphone, whether you're around the corner or across the country.
+For example, Garage Door Control lets you control the garage door via your smartphone, whether you're around the corner or across the country.
 You can also get notifications if the door has been left open or breached.